-The major research areas of the Center are organized into the six Divisions: Cardiometabolic Health; Comparative Medicine; Genetics; Neuroscience; Pathobiology & Immunology; and Reproductive and Developmental Sciences.
+The major research areas of the Center are organized into six Divisions: Metabolic Health & Disease; Comparative Medicine; Genetics; Neuroscience; Pathobiology & Immunology; and Reproductive and Developmental Sciences.
 These Divisions provide the resources that enable the Center to develop its research programs, enhance the research environment by bringing together a critical mass of scientists with similar interests, and develop collaborative research efforts with external investigators.
 Having well-defined research divisions is also important in our efforts to increase the number of graduate students and fellows at the Center.

-The Division of Cardiometabolic Health investigates a number of aspects of nonhuman primate biology relevant to human obesity, diabetes, and cardiovascular disease, including evaluation of disease mechanisms and potential therapeutic approaches.
+The Division of Metabolic Health & Disease investigates a number of aspects of nonhuman primate biology relevant to human obesity and diabetes, including evaluation of disease mechanisms and potential therapeutic approaches.
 Specific current areas of investigation include effects of maternal nutrition on offspring immune function and development, metabolic comorbidities of HIV antiretroviral therapy, and metabolic aspects of long COVID.

-The Division of Comparative Medicine has been reorganized, in keeping with the increase in the NHP population, funded research projects using NHPs, the development of new animal facilities, and the increasingly complex nature of managing multiple disease models, aging, housing, genetics, etc. The Division plays a critical role by providing nonhuman primates and expertise to research projects in all divisions.
+Animal Resources & Research Support has been reorganized, in keeping with the increase in the NHP population, funded research projects using NHPs, the development of new animal facilities, and the increasingly complex nature of managing multiple disease models, aging, housing, genetics, etc. ARRS plays a critical role by providing nonhuman primates and expertise to research projects in all divisions.

 The Division of Genetics was established in 2018 to replace the Primate Genetics Section in recognition of the strategic value and long-term opportunities in the field.
 Research in the Division is supported by a colony pedigree comprising 8,650 rhesus macaques, many of which are have been analyzed by whole-genome sequencing.
 Division scientists develop novel methods for statistical and experimental analysis of genomes and apply these to study the genomic and epigenetic basis of human disease.